Global martingale solutions for stochastic Shigesada-Kawasaki-Teramoto population models: Operator setup

 for $\xi$, $\eta\in D(L)$.
 The choice $\eta=0$ yields immediately the coercivity of $\DD Q_\eps[w]$.
 The invertibility of $\DD Q_\eps[w]$ follows again from Browder's theorem. \end{proof}

 Lemma \ref{lem.Qeps} shows that the inverse of $Q_\eps$ exists.
 We set $R_\eps:=Q_\eps^{-1}:D(L)'\to D(L)$, which is the desired regularization operator.
 It has the following properties.

 \begin{lemma}[Operator $R_\eps$] The operator $R_\eps:D(L)'\to D(L)$ is Fr\'echet differentiable and strictly monotone.
 In particular, it is Lipschitz continuous with Lipschitz constant $C/\eps$, where $C>0$ does not depend on $\eps$.
-The Fr\'echet derivative equals
+The Fr\'echet derivative is also Lipschitz continuous with the same constant and satisfies

 and it is Lipschitz continuous with constant $C/\eps$, satisfying $\|\DD R_\eps[v](\xi)\|_{D(L)}\le \eps^{-1}C\|\xi\|_{D(L)'}$ for $v$, $\xi\in D(L)'$. \end{lemma}

 \begin{proof} We show first the Lipschitz continuity of $R_\eps$.
 Let $v_1$, $v_2\in D(L)'$.
 Then there exist $w_1$, $w_2\in D(L)$ such that $v_1=Q_\eps(w_1)$, $v_2=Q_\eps(w_2)$.
 Hence, using \eqref{3.L} and \eqref{3.aux},